-A major lesson that society learned from the disruptions to business and ordinary life that resulted from the worldwide health crisis of 2020-21 was that today’s intricate, multi-country, multi-provider supply chains are fragile.
-This is perhaps especially true in our age of “just in time” supply, designed expressly to improve business efficiency by drastically reducing the costs of warehousing large reserves of stock.
+A major lesson society learned from the disruptions to business, and ordinary life that resulted from the worldwide health crisis of 2020-21 was that today’s intricate, multi-country, multi-provider supply chains are fragile.
+This is perhaps especially true in our age of “just in time” supply, designed to improve business efficiency by drastically reducing the costs of warehousing large stock reserves.

-The Covid-19 pandemic has undoubtedly played a major part in foregrounding this essential discipline in the business world, not least because it exposed dormant weaknesses in the pre-pandemic world that became painfully visible during the global crisis.
-The standard preoccupation before the virus struck was obtaining materials and components at the lowest possible cost regardless of where in the world they came from.
+The Covid-19 pandemic has undoubtedly played a major part in foregrounding this essential discipline in the business world.
+It exposed dormant weaknesses in the pre-pandemic world that became painfully visible during the global crisis.
+The standard preoccupation before the virus struck was obtaining materials and components at the lowest possible cost regardless of where they came from.
 There was a certain predictability to the flow of commerce in those days, allowing businesses to deploy technology such as Enterprise Resource Planning (ERP) software to anticipate the pace of fulfillment schedules.

-This entailed materials and components remaining interred in large containers atop the ocean waves for weeks at a time, progressing to their respective territorial destinations when required.
+This entailed materials and components remaining interred in large containers atop the ocean waves for weeks, progressing to their respective territorial destinations when required.
 However, the pandemic led to significant upheaval, resulting in huge bottlenecks at multiple ports across the globe and generating massive imbalances between supply and demand.
-Seemingly in the blink of an eye, the tried-and-true routines of supply chain management were rendered apparently obsolete amid soaring costs and galloping global inflation.
+Seemingly in the blink of an eye, the tried-and-true routines of supply chain management were rendered obsolete amid soaring costs and galloping global inflation.

 As a result, the ingenuity and creativity of highly skilled supply chain managers have never been more in demand.
-These are the professionals who are innovating novel solutions, transforming a suddenly precarious system of supply by rethinking supply models in fundamental ways.
-Necessity, as the old adage says, is the mother of invention, and these professionals are facing that necessity without blinking and devising new solutions to reestablish enduring resilience.
+These professionals are innovating novel solutions, transforming a suddenly precarious system of supply by fundamentally rethinking supply models.
+Necessity, as the adage says, is the mother of invention, and these professionals are facing that necessity without blinking and devising new solutions to reestablish enduring resilience.

 New solutions for post-pandemic supply chain management

 The calculus here is a longer-term one.
-At first, the move looks costlier when compared to the earlier quest to procure from afar at the lowest prices in the world.
-However, the pandemic taught the world an important new lesson: slightly increased prices and faster, more reliable delivery is a better approach than delays that drive costs ever-upward and crush revenues.
-The faster but robustly reliable onshore option results in better profit margins in the post-Covid landscape.
+At first, the move looks costlier compared to the earlier quest to procure from afar at the lowest prices in the world.
+However, the pandemic taught the world an important new lesson: slightly increased prices and faster, more reliable delivery is a better approach than delays that drive costs ever-upward and crush revenues—the quicker but robustly reliable onshore option results in better profit margins in the post-Covid landscape.

 In addition, supply chain managers have seen the risk of companies becoming over-reliant on a small pool of vendors.
-That may be good for mutual trust in relatively unperturbed times, but it is potentially calamitous in times of extraordinary disruption.
-Depending on just one or two providers suddenly looks like courting potential disaster.
+Depending on just one or two providers suddenly looks like a potential courting disaster.
 Instead, these professionals have started diversifying their firms’ vendor base, adding new backup providers to their rosters.
+That may be good for mutual trust in relatively quiet times, but it is potentially disastrous in times of extraordinary disruption.

-Supply chain pros were also quick to detect other vulnerabilities that the pandemic exposed.
+Supply chain pros also quickly detected other vulnerabilities that the pandemic exposed.
 The disruption to the flow of materials and components has led some to build new, vertically integrated supply chains for their firms.
-Those companies with the means to do so have either begun acquiring providers of these resources or constructing their own in-house competencies throughout the supply network.
+Those companies with the means to do so have either begun acquiring providers of these resources or constructing their in-house competencies throughout the supply network.
 Self-reliance has suddenly had a reboot.

 Supply chain experts have also drawn on their deep knowledge of data analysis to expand data visibility to vendors and customers alike.
-This, in turn, is facilitating new integrations with customers’ systems and enabling demonstrable improvements in demand anticipation so that the availability of materials or components can be better predicted.
+This, in turn, facilitates new integrations with customers’ systems and enables demonstrable improvements in demand anticipation so that the availability of materials or components can be better predicted.